What is M.2 SSD?

 After cloning, you can go to BIOS and change the boot device to boot from the M.2 SSD.

 ● Restart your PC and press the manufacturer specified key to enter BIOS.
 It could be F2, F10, F12, Del, etc. If you are not sure, consult your user manual or search on the Internet.

 ● In BIOS menu, go to "Boot" tab and select the M.2 SSD as the first priority in boot order.

 ● Press "F10" to save the changes and exit.

-Besides, you still can use it to clone SSD to larger SSD, clone NVMe SSD, clone hard drive to Samsung SSD, clone PCIe SSD, replace laptop HDD with SSD, etc.
+Besides, you still can use it to transfer Windows from SATA SSD to M.2 SSD, clone SSD to larger SSD, clone NVMe SSD, clone hard drive to Samsung SSD, and replace laptop HDD with SSD, etc.